Three Point Amplitudes in Matrix Theory: The BFSS Matrix model

 \subsection{The two point function and the boundary states}

 We will first discuss the problem involving the two point function.
 In this case, we have two D3 branes, see figure \ref{D3Amplitude}(a).
 It is convenient to split the dynamics into that of the $U(1)$ degree of freedom and the $SU(N)$ part.
 Once we include a non-zero electric flux $n$, coprime with $N$, we have a gapped system for the $SU(N)$ part \cite{Witten:1995im} and we can forget about it for this problem.
 In other words, all the contributions for the two point function come from the $U(1)$ part.
 The configuration with the boundary conditions preserves 8 of the kinematic supercharges (the non-linearly realized ones) and 8 of the linearly realized ones.
 This means that we have 8 fermion zero modes coming from the kinematic supercharges.
 This makes the naively defined index vanish.
-We can get something non-vanishing by computing an index of the form \cite{Sen:2012hv} \be \la{Ind8} {\cal I}_4 \sim \textrm{Tr}[(-1)^F J^4 ] \sim 1 \ee which contains insertions of the angular momentum operator $J$.
+We can get something non-vanishing by computing an index of the form \cite{Sen:2012hv} \be \la{Ind8} {\cal I}_4 = \textrm{Tr}\left[(-1)^F { (2J)^4 \over 4!} \right] = 1 \ee which contains insertions of the angular momentum operator $J$.
 Each operator $J$ soaks up two fermion zero modes.
-Again, ``$\sim$" denotes an equality up to numerical factors (of $2$, $\pi$, etc).

-In the closed string channel, we have a boundary state of the form \be |B\rangle = {\cal N } |0 _\parallel\rangle \int d^5p |p \rangle \ee where ${\cal N}$ is a normalization factor that we will need to fix.
+In the closed string channel, we have a boundary state of the form \be |B\rangle = {\cal N } |0 _\parallel\rangle \int { d^5p \over (2\pi)^5} |p \rangle \ee where ${\cal N}$ is a normalization factor that we will need to fix.
 The state $|0_\parallel\rangle $ denotes the zero momentum state in the 123 directions, where we have Neumann boundary conditions.
 The integral over $p$ enforces the Dirichlet boundary conditions along the other five directions.
 Notice that we integrate over five and not six directions because one of the directions orthogonal to the D3 brane is the $\tau$ direction.